prashanthprabhu24/Cryptography/README.md

 ## Cryptography : Its a Method of protecting information and communication through the use of codes.

+The purpose of cryptography is to make difficult to understand for others on private communication between two people.
+So that your messages are protected secret from others.

 The development of the electric telegraph in the early 19th century allowed for near-instant communication through wires across continents.
 This was much faster than sending a horseback rider carrying a bag of letters.
 However, the telegraph couldn’t directly send written letters drawn on paper.
 Instead it could send electric pulses.
 A short pulse is called a “dot” and a long pulse is called a “dash”.